skluz/ogorek/ReadMe.md

 - container class
 - table class
 - builder
+- string instead of regexps

 todo:
-- creating bean from page elements
 - samplers for GUI
-- bean compare without all fields
 - screenshots

++ bean compare without all fields
++ creating bean from page elements
 + logs inside report
 + consider names of validation methods
 + what if return button.click() will fail ?